-The main entry lowers the visitor a few steps into the vault and proposes the choice of ascending a flight of stairs in a three-story height or proceeding through the small corridor by Doshi’s office and into the main drafting hall.
+The main entry lowers the visitor a few steps into the vault and proposes the choice of ascending a flight of stairs at a three-story height or proceeding through the small corridor by Doshi’s office and into the main drafting hall.
 Here the ceiling plane rises as the inhabitant experiences how Doshi interlocks multi-height spaces and creates compression and release between them.
-The underside of the vault in the main drafting room is finished with a textured concrete that dispersed natural light into space.
+The underside of the vault in the main drafting room is finished with textured concrete that dispersed natural light into space.
 At the end of the hall lies the opening saw from the site entrance and one regains their sense of place along the main axis.

 Drama of Water | Sangath

 Water appears as an integral character in this symphonic orchestrated experience.
 Monsoon rain splashes over the vaulted roofs and slips into oversized gutters and channels, filtering into a network of ponds that at night reflect the moon’s glow off the glittering white mosaic surfaces.

 Details used showing the sensitivity towards water flow, include that are so minute yet experiential, such as the careful bending of metal railings, which provide a surrealistic view of water droplets falling from the studio during monsoon.

 Rainwater and Overflow of pumped water from the roof tank are harnessed through roof channels that run through a series of cascading tanks and water channels to finally culminate in a pond from which it is recycled back or used for irrigating vegetation, also working as a climate control factor.